 Decisions to close school because of inclement weather or disaster are made by the Knox County School System.
 Please do not call school to find out if school is to be closed or dismissed early due to snow, ice, or other disasters.
-Local television and radio stations will broadcast school closing or early dismissal information just as soon as the decisions are made.
-The Knox County Schools' Twitter account @KnoxSchools or Mr. Bob Thomas' Twitter account @KnoxSchoolsSupt are usually the first to announce school closings.
+A school message will be sent by Knox County School as soon as the decisions are made.
 Calling the school "jams" the phone lines and slows dismissal.